 - The Olive Co-operative – Volunteer with the olive harvest.
 Stay with a local family in Bethlehem, and take Arabic classes – beginners to advanced.

-- The Israeli Committee Against House Demolitions (ICAHD) – Study tours.
+- The Israeli Committee Against House Demolitions (ICAHD) – In-depth political study tours that visit both sides of the divide; primarily based in Bethlehem.

 - Universities Educational Exchange with Palestinians (UNIPAL) – Volunteer English teaching.